 |4-26 consecutive week and Break EXCEEDS length of pre-break employment, which includes:

 ||New measurement period starts the first of the month following the return to work or rehire date.|

 |More than 26 consecutive weeks||New measurement period starts the first of the month following the return to work or rehire date.|

 Step 3 – Look at examples to determine how a hiring decision may impact your department budget for ACA health care.

-The cost for the ACA Health Plan for temporary employees for 2018 is:
+The monthly cost for the ACA Health Plan for temporary employees for 2019 is:

 $ 96.00 Temporary Employee Cost (billed by the plan on a monthly basis.
 For dependent costs paid by employee, click here

 For more information, feel free to contact your Benefits Consultant